The Professional Program

 Graduated from the Agostini drum school in France, Bruno is a versatile drummer who has played in numerous ensembles, both in popular music (singers Zaz, Lulu Gainsbourg …), jazz (Sarah Moreau, Nina Attal) world music (ONB), folk (Krystle Warren, Hugh Coltman).
 He has performed on numerous festivals (Jazz à la Villette, American jazz festival, Francofolies, Jazz in Montreal) and on TV shows (Tarata), radio … In addition to his professional activity in music, his style of teaching is situated around tradition and modernity, between playful pedagogy and rigor, in the relaxation and pleasure of playing.
 He shares also his knowledge and skills about Business in Music and career management.

-Over the years, Romain Pilon has emerged as an important player on the European jazz scene.
+After his music studies at Berklee College of Music in Boston, Romain Pilon has emerged over the years as an important player on the European jazz scene.
 The Financial Times describes him as a “world-class” musician, Jazz Wise refers to him as “a quick-thinking player with an attractively warm, acoustic inspired tone…”.
 He has recorded four albums as a leader, which have all been very well received by the press.
 A “Shock” for Jazz Magazine, “essential” for Jazz News…, with world-famous jazzmen such as Ben Wendel, Walter Smith, Seamus Blake, and Matt Brewer.
 His knowledge of tradition along with his ability to expertly adapt to all kinds of musical environments also make him a much-in-demand sideman. (photo © Roger Vantilt)

 Trumpetist, guitarist, composer